raspberrypilearning/stress-ball/en/step_3.md

 ![screenshot](images/balls-step3.gif)

-Now, follow each task given below.
+Now, follow the instructions for each task below.
 --- /no-print ---

 --- task ---